paketo-buildpacks/paketo-website/content/docs/reference/ruby-reference.md

 [Paketo-specific][format/paketo] SBOM format.
 This Paketo-specific SBOM format does not include information about the application dependencies.

-SBOMs will be generated for applications which leverage `Bundler`.
+SBOMs will be generated for applications which leverage Bundler.

 Check out the [Access the Software Bill of Materials guide][how-to/SBOM] for more information about how to retrieve